2023: FIRST Charged Up

 2014: FIRST Aerial Assist

 Merlin was created for the Aerial AssistSM challenge in 2014.
 His main objective was to launch yoga balls over a truss with a built-in catapult while also having the capability to catch launched balls.
-Merlin’s speed and maneuverability are what allowed him to be a very effective team player and rise above other robots in the 2014 competition.
+Merlin’s speed and maneuverability are what allowed it to be a very effective team player and rise above other robots in the 2014 competition.
 Merlin won 12 straight games at our first regional.

 2013: FIRST Ultimate Ascent